 - Yield: 4 mini loaves 1x

-In a bowl, combine the eggs, milk, sugar, and spices and whisk well.
+Combine the eggs, milk, sugar, and spices in a bowl and whisk well.

 Spray your baking dishes adequately with nonstick baking spray.

 Divide the bread custard among your baking dishes using a scoop.
 I was able to get 4 mini loaves.
 Check to make sure you have enough bread in each and not too much custard.